-- 1. Place the handle (H) inside the mounting channel on the frame. - 2.
-Secure the handle to the frame using an short pin (I). - 3.
-Place an R-clip (J) on the end of the short pin and fasten securely.
+- 1. Place the handle (H) inside the mounting channel on the frame - 2.
+Slide short pin (I) through mounting channel and handle. - 3.
+Insert r-clip (J) through the hole on the end of short pin.

 Add Engine Oil

 DO NOT attempt to crank or start the engine before it has been properly filled with the recommended type and amount of oil.
 Damage to the generator as a result of failing to follow these instructions will void your warranty.